 Music and Arts Ministry

 Taylor loves all things music and worship.
 He has been an active member at the Denton Wesley Foundation since his Freshman year at the University of North Texas in 2010.
 He is currently the leader of the Denton Wesley Praise Band and a member in the Wesley Choir.
 He completed his Bachelor's of Psychology at UNT in May 2014 and is currently pursuing his Master's in Clinical Mental Health Counseling.
 Taylor loves playing guitar, drinking coffee to excess, and anything Batman related.
-He is excited to lead worship with the awesome youth of FUMC Frisco!
+He is excited to lead worship with the awesome youth and congregation of First Frisco!

 United Youth Ministry